NEC Standard Circuit Breaker Sizes: A Complete Chart

 - How do you perform nec circuit breaker sizing for a continuous load?

-- For nec circuit breaker sizing involving a continuous load (a load running for 3 hours or more), you must multiply the load’s amperage by 125%.
-You then select the next standard-size breaker that is equal to or greater than this calculated value.
-For example, a 40A continuous load requires a breaker of at least 50A (40A x 1.25 = 50A).
+- For nec circuit breaker sizing involving a continuous load (a load running for 3 hours or more), you must multiply the load’s amperage by 125% and then select the next standard-size device that meets the calculated requirement, while verifying conductor ampacity, terminal ratings, and other NEC requirements.

 - Where in the NEC can I find the standard sizes of circuit breakers?

 - You can find the official list of the standard sizes of circuit breakers in NEC Article 240, specifically in section NEC 240.6(A), titled “Standard Ampere Ratings.”
-This table is the primary reference for both fuses and inverse-time circuit breakers.
+This table is the primary reference for both fuses and inverse-time circuit breakers; listed equipment and manufacturer documentation are required for larger-frame devices.

 - Does wire size for breaker amperage always follow a simple rule?